osrf/gazebo_tutorials/haptix_cpp/tutorial.md

 # Overview

-This tutorial will explain how to use the Ignition Transport for sending new joint commands to the hand and receiving state updates using C++.
+This tutorial will explain how to use the Ignition Transport C++ library for sending new joint commands to the hand and receiving state updates.

-We assume that you have already done the [installation step](TODO).
+We assume that you have already done the [installation steps](TODO).
+It's highly recommended to go through the Ignition-Transport tutorials before continuing to get familiar with some of the concepts used in the library.

 # Compile your controller

 In this tutorial we include a very basic controller that applies a sinusoidal wave to all the hand joints.
-First, you should compile your controller and link it to the haptix_comm and ignition-transport libraries.
-Ignition-transport provides the communication capabilities in C++.
+First, you should compile your controller and link it to the `haptix_comm` and `ignition-transport` libraries. `Ignition-transport` provides the communication capabilities in C++.
 Besides the C API, Haptix_comm exposes a set of protobuf messages that can be used in C++ programs.